oliverfindl/vue-svg-inline-loader/README.md

 * **svgo:**
 Pass [SVGO][svgo] configuration object (documentation can be found [here][svgo]) or `true` for default configuration.
 Pass `null` or `false` to disable SVG optimization.

+* **verbose:**
+Will print image tag, SVG tag and modified SVG tag (with attributes from image tag) for debugging purposes.

 ### Notices